zeandemi/aws_terraform/README.md

 Create or update the kubeconfig for Amazon EKS. run "aws eks update-kubeconfig --region <region-code> --name <cluster-name>"

-Replace <region-code> with you respective region, and <cluster-name> with your cluster name
+Replace <region-code> with you respective region, and <cluster-name> with your cluster name.

 ======================= Kubernetes ===============================